 When you’re short on liquid cash but have equity in your home, refinancing your mortgage can help release funds to pay for a number of purposes such as buying a new car, making a trip to Europe or paying for a medical procedure.

-However, it’s important to first understand what refinancing is, what equity unlocking refers to and whether you’ve built enough of it in your home to make refinancing a viable option.
+It sounds attractive, and refinancing definitely yields a number of financial benefits if done effectively, but it’s important to first understand what refinancing is, what equity unlocking refers to, and whether you’ve built enough of it in your home to make refinancing a viable option.

 What is refinancing?